elbouaelamy/Advanced-Python/day01/exercises/01-assignments.md

 ### Exercise 1:

-- Implement C or Fortran version for the code below
+- Implement C or Fortran version for the code

 ```python
 do i =1 , N * i_stride , i_stride